 Electronic Warfare Solutions

-With 20+ years of experience in RADAR and signal processing, Mistral is able to leverage on its extensive experience in embedded software, hardware engineering and RADAR systems to design custom, rugged electronic warfare solutions.
-Our engineering team has extensive experience in implementing a wide array of electronic warfare systems and solutions like friend or foe identification (IFF), Direction Finding, electronic support measures (ESM) and electronic counter measures (ECM), Digital RF Memory (DRFM) sub-systems and wide-band jammers.
+Mistral’s Defense Division can help specify, develop, integrate, test and support leading-edge Electronic Warfare systems by implementing signal processing algorithms on DSP or FPGA platforms.
+Mistral provides DO-178B compliant software, testing, qualification, operational support, and system upgrades.
+With 20+ years of experience in designing RADAR and signal processing sub-systems, Mistral leverages on its extensive experience in embedded software, hardware engineering and RADAR systems to design custom, rugged electronic warfare solutions.
+Our engineering team has extensive experience in implementing a wide array of electronic warfare solutions like friend or foe identification (IFF), Direction Finding, electronic support measures (ESM) and electronic counter measures (ECM), Digital RF Memory (DRFM) sub-systems and wide-band jammers.

 Mistral’s expertise in design and development of Electronic Warfare solutions include system concept development, modeling and simulation, system design, implementation, testing and production support.
 These ESM and ECM systems gather Electronic Warfare information via Electronic Intelligence (ELINT), Communications Intelligence (COMINT) and other receivers.